t-adegbidi/book-list/README.md

-# Book List built with Vue 3 + Vite
+# Book List built using Vue 3 + Vite

 ## A fully functional example project built with Vue 3 + Vite